PawseySC/singularity-containers/_episodes/47-other-tools.md

 ### Charliecloud

-[Charliecloud](https://hpc.github.io/charliecloud/) is a promising container engine developed by LANL for HPC.
+[Charliecloud](https://hpc.github.io/charliecloud) is a promising container engine developed by LANL for HPC.

 At the time of writing the project is in active development, with new features being added, some of them still in an experimental form.

-Charliecloud supports MPI but not (yet) GPUs.
+Charliecloud supports both MPI and GPUs.
 One of the most appealing features is the active effort in moving towards a completely unprivileged mode of operation with containers.
 If Docker is available on the system, Charliecloud will use it as a privileged backend for pulling and building images.
 However, if no Docker is found (always the case in HPC), Charliecloud will fallback to its own unprivileged backends for pulling (experimental) and building.
 Once the implementation of this fully unprivileged workflow reaches a stable status, Charliecloud will allow to run the entire container lifecycle on a HPC system.